An in-depth look at the causes, treatment, and risks of corneal ulcers and how they can affect you for the rest of your life.

 - Spread of infection to other parts of eye and body

 Corneal ulcers should not be ignored.
 If you are experiencing symptoms of a corneal ulcer, you should seek medical attention immediately.
 Signs of a corneal ulcer include:

 - Feeling of foreign body in eye

 - History of exposure to chemicals or flying particles

 - Excessive discharge draining from eye

 Preventing a Corneal Ulcer

-If you have an eye infection or injure your eye, you should seek medical attention immediately from an ophthalmologist or eye doctor.
+If you have an eye infection or injure your eye, you should seek medical attention immediately from an ophthalmologist or optometrist.
 Early treatment can prevent the ulcer from developing.
 Symptoms of corneal ulcers should not be ignored.
-Contact lens wearers should wash their hands before handling contact lenses to prevent the transmission of bacteria and foreign objects.
+Contact lens wearers should wash their hands before handling contact lenses in order to prevent the transmission of bacteria and foreign objects.
 Discontinue wearing contact lenses while you sleep.
 Talk with your eye-care professional about prevention measures you should take during your normal daily activities.

 - WebMD, Corneal Ulcer, http://www.webmd.com/eye-health/corneal-ulcer